qwertyu63/Chaos-Chess/README.md

 # Example Output
 ```
-Berifa Chess:
+Wobeze Chess:

-  abcdefgh
+   abcdefghij
+11 iuheokxvzj
+10 pppppppppp
+ 9 ----------
-8 mietkbbs
+ 8 ----------
-7 pppppppp
+ 7 ----------
-6 --------
+ 6 ----------
-5 --------
+ 5 ----------
-4 --------
+ 4 ----------
-3 --------
+ 3 ----------
-2 PPPPPPPP
+ 2 PPPPPPPPPP
-1 MIETKBBS
+ 1 IUHEOKXVZJ

 Piece List:
 K: King (WF)
-M: Woodman (WD)
-I: Berifa (BRf)
+I: Nicihi (NCH)
+U: Abucu (ABC)
+H: Witch (BZ)
-E: Daare (DAR)
+E: Wobeze (WBZ)
-T: Detiwa (Dt[WF])
-B: Bishop (B)
-S: Priest (FN)
+O: Archbishop (WB)
+X: Nihaai (NHa)
+V: Nohafo (NHfb)
+Z: Buzuhu (BZH)
+J: Wedifi (WDfbZf)

 Rules:
 All normal chess rules apply, except as noted below.
+Pawns may move three spaces on their first move.
+En passant can occur on either skipped space.
 The King can castle with the pieces in the corners of its starting rank.
-All normal castling rules apply; the king moves two spaces towards the other piece.
+All normal castling rules apply; the king moves three spaces towards the other piece.
+When promoting, Pawns may promote to any piece in this variant, except for the King.

 ```